SWAT-engineering/java-watch/README.md

   - multiple watches for the same directory are merged to avoid overloading the kernel
   - events are processed in a configurable worker pool
-  - when an overflow happens, automatically approximate the events that were missed using a configurable auto-handler
+  - when an overflow happens, automatically approximate the events that were missed using a configurable approximation policy

 Planned features: